An entropy-driven cosmic expansion: Distinguishing inflation from late-time expansion

 \section{Distinguishing inflation from late-time expansion}

 At this point, and using Eq.~(\ref{19}) alone, there is yet no way to distinguish between the dynamics of the early-times and the dynamics of the late-times.
 So there is no reason to assign the solution $H=A/t$ to the former and $H=B/(t_{0}-t)$ to the latter.
-Indeed, one may very well take instead the first solution to represent a late-time quintessential power-law expansion \cite{17,29}, but then one is left with no other choice for early-time inflation.
+Indeed, one may very well take instead the first solution to represent a late-time quintessential power-law expansion \cite{17,29}, but then one is left with no other choice for early-time inflation except to adopt the phantom-like behavior (\ref{23}).
 Examining the elastic energy of space-time as well as the elastic pressure, both induced by the elastic deformations, provides complementary information on the dynamics, however.

 When generalizing the symmetric stress tensor $\sigma^{\alpha\beta}$ ($\alpha, \beta=1,2,3$) of standard elasticity to four dimensions, the resulting symmetric tensor $\sigma^{ij}$ acquires the new components $\sigma^{\alpha 0}$ and $\sigma^{00}$ that we don't find in three dimensions.
 Since $\sigma^{\alpha\beta}$ represents in standard elasticity a force per unit area, applied in the direction $\alpha$ and perpendicular to the surface element whose normal is in the direction $\beta$, we shall interpret the components of the generalized stress tensor as follows.
 The component $\sigma^{\alpha\beta}$ would represent the force per unit area, applied in the direction $\alpha$ and perpendicular to the elementary hypersurface $\mathrm{d}x^{2}\mathrm{d}t$ whose normal is in the direction $\beta$.
 That is, $\sigma^{\alpha\beta}$ is the pressure per unit cosmic time on a two dimensional surface.
 The component $\sigma^{\alpha 0}$ would represent the energy contained in an elementary hypersurface $\mathrm{d}x^{2}\mathrm{d}t$ whose normal is in the direction $\alpha$.
 That is, $\sigma^{\alpha 0}$ is a flux of energy through a two dimensional surface.
 The component $\sigma^{00}$ then would be the energy stored inside the elementary hypersurface $\mathrm{d}x^{3}$ whose normal is in the time direction, i.e., the three-dimensional spatial volume $\mathrm{d}V$.
 That is, $\sigma^{00}$ is the elastic energy density.
 Using Eq.~(\ref{3}), the non-vanishing Christoffel symbols (\ref{12}), and the expression (\ref{18}) for the field $\phi$, we arrive at the following identities that are also expressed in terms of the scale factor $a$ and the Hubble parameter $H$